krchandler27/portfolio-site/README.md

 # Portfolio Website

 ## Description: This is my portfolio website.
-I made it unique to me.
-I added my picture and information about me.
-I have anchor links ready to go for when I launch my applications.
-Designing this website was a fun!
+You will find my contact information and samples of my work.
+Enjoy! & I hope to hear from you soon.

 Deployed Webpage: https://krchandler27.github.io/portfolio-site/